dotfurther/OpenDiscoverSDK/SdkExamples/PowerShellExample/README.md

    PS> $content.LanguageIdResults
    PS> $content.ExtractedText
 ```
-Using a a pipeline that compared both $content.SHA1BinaryHash and also $content.SHA1ContentHash and aggragated all documents with matching hashes, an IT professional or power user could easily find all duplicate documents on a file server.
+Using a a pipeline that compares both $content.SHA1BinaryHash and $content.SHA1ContentHash and stores document information for documents that have matching hashes, an IT professional or power user could easily find all duplicate documents on a file server.

 <img src="Image6.png">